cientopolis/scolr/README.md

 ## Building

-To build and deploy, evaluate the following expresions:
+To build (or update), evaluate the following expresion:

 ```Smalltalk